 Month 02 Social Development

 During the second month, your baby becomes a much more interactive little being.
 This is the month when the long-anticipated first smile emerges.
 Not a mere flutter during sleep, this is a true grin that conveys her amusement at your antics or joy upon seeing you.
-In fact, her entire face gets in on the action, eyes twinkling and chubby cheeks dimpling.

 To keep those adorable, toothless smiles coming, all you have to do is smile back.
 Babies at this age are attuned to their parents' moods; a playful mom or dad will elicit more of the same from baby.